-Press Releases for Bay of Blood have appeared in OrilliaMatters, BarrieToday, CollingwoodToday, NewmarketToday, BradfordToday, and Haliburton Highlander.
+Press Releases or Reviews for Bay of Blood have appeared in OrilliaMatters, BarrieToday, CollingwoodToday, NewmarketToday, BradfordToday, Haliburton Highlander, Grey Bruce Mosaic, and Owen Sound Sun Times.

 OrilliaMatters HEADLINE: Novel based on bizarre death of Canadian icon set in Georgian Bay.
 Bay of Blood, a new novel set in Georgian Bay, is based on the mysterious death of renowned Canadian painter Tom Thomson. >> Click here to see the full story.